thingsboard/thingsboard.github.io/docs/user-guide/dashboards.md

 A small window will open, and by moving the sliders, you can adjust the color and transparency of the text.
 By default, the color is set to black.
 For instance, if the widgets haven't yet been added to the dashboard, and we change the _Color_, the message "Add new widget" will change.

-{% include images-gallery.html imageCollection="text-color" preview="false" %}
+{% include images-gallery.html imageCollection="text-color" %}

 ### Capacity